-Legal, fiduciary and policy oversight of The Lincoln Theatre Center Foundation is maintained by a volunteer board of directors, who generally meet the first Thursday of each month at 5pm at the Pine Square Conference Room.
+Legal, fiduciary and policy oversight of The Lincoln Theatre Center Foundation is maintained by a volunteer board of directors, who generally meet the second Thursday of each month at 5pm at the Pine Square Conference Room.
 The public is welcome to attend meetings of the Board of Directors.
 Lincoln Theatre Members In Good Standing interested in joining the Board or any of its committees are encouraged to contact the theatre's administrative office or send an email to: email@example.com

 The day to day operations of the Lincoln Theatre is handled by full and part time staff.

 Dan loves the Lincoln Theatre and, as Vice President of the Board of Directors, enjoys overseeing the facilities and improvements of the Lincoln.
 Dan’s wife, Lisa Bliven, spent 7 years as a board member and President and was very instrumental in the theater’s success.
 Dan plans to carry that success forward.
 Dan says: There is a lot of hard work that needs to be done in life, but being part of the Lincoln family and perpetuating the long term success of this community jewel is an honor.